Evacuteer/evacusync/README.md

 This system pulls data from the CiviCrm instance and inserts it into a central database that can be more easily queried.

+### CiviCrm Database

+The CiviCrm database that powers the Evacuteer volunteer coordination effort contains 170 tables stored in a MySQL instance hosted by CiviCrm.org.